Contact Us

 The Optimization Problem

 The problem is that engagement optimization does not maximize for accuracy, well-being, or social benefit.
-It maximizes for the content properties that drive behavioral responses in the most users.
-Decades of research and significant practical evidence have established that content which triggers strong emotional reactions — particularly negative emotions like anger, fear, and moral outrage — generates higher engagement than content that is accurate, nuanced, or constructive.
+It maximizes for the content properties that drive behavioral responses in the largest number of users.
+Decades of research and significant practical evidence have established that content triggering strong emotional reactions, particularly negative emotions like anger, fear, and moral outrage, generates higher engagement than content that is accurate, nuanced, or constructive.
+An engagement-optimized algorithm will systematically amplify emotionally triggering content not because it was programmed to do so explicitly, but because its objective function rewards the behavioral outcomes that emotionally triggering content reliably produces.
+The manipulation emerges from the optimization itself.

 Radicalization Pathways

 Recommendation systems optimized for engagement create systematic pathways toward more extreme content.
 If a user engages with content on a particular topic, the recommendation system identifies more content on that topic that has driven higher engagement from similar users.
 More extreme positions typically drive stronger emotional reactions, which drive higher engagement metrics.
 Over time, recommendation pathways can guide users from mainstream positions toward increasingly extreme content without any deliberate intent on the part of the platform.
+The platform is simply following its objective function, and the objective function rewards the content properties that extremity tends to produce.

 Filter Bubbles And Information Restriction